-The good juju you’ll feel when stepping foot into this studio is hard to explain.
-While Yoga Tree has six other locations throughout the city and one in Berkeley, this zen-inspired studio has an altar and is outfitted with candles galore.
+The good vibes you’ll feel when stepping foot into this studio is hard to explain.
+While Yoga Tree has seven locations throughout the city and one in Berkeley, this zen-inspired studio has an altar and is outfitted with candles galore.
 Most teachers will start class with chanting, allowing students to arrive in the present moment before moving on their mat (don’t knock it ’til you try it!).
 And if you’re lucky, you’ll be treated to a live music class, which happens fairly often at this studio.

 The Pad is a trendy, airy yoga studio smack dab in The Marina.
 Young professionals and moms with strollers swarm the studio at all hours, so get there early to grab a spot.
 Their thoughtful and energetic core offerings—from power Vinyasa to prenatal (even Pilates)—make this an ideal spot for every San Franciscan.
 Like something with a beat?
 Try their Reboot Vinyasa class accompanied by a live DJ while you flow.